CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 <br>

 #### 5. Container Orchestration with Kubernetes
-I also learned to use Kubernetes to orchestrate Docker containers.
+Finally I learned to use Kubernetes to orchestrate Docker containers.
 Kubernetes manages clusters of containers, automating their deployment, scaling, and management, which is essential for cloud-native applications.
 I configured a Kubernetes cluster and deployed services using YAML configuration files.
 <br>